Sprutocean/Audata/README.md

 First of all, you can contribute to our projects and tools here, on Github.
 We are tracking the activity around it aalll the time.
 Secondly, you can apply for a position in our team.
 If you can do something great for the future of audio science, why not to start right now?
 Thridly, you can start a project based on raw data we collect.
+Lastly, you can just contact us to provide any kind of assistance you ar eeager to provide.
+You are welcome!